DataValues/Common/README.md

 ### Manual

-Get the DataValues Common code, either via git, or some other means.
+Get the code of this package, either via git, or some other means.
 Also get all dependencies.
 You can find a list of the dependencies in the "require" section of the composer.json file.
-Load all dependencies and the load the DataValues Common library by including its entry point:
-DataValuesCommon.php.
+Then take care of autoloading the classes defined in the src directory.

 ## Tests